An Organic Grower's Guide to Raising and Selling Cut Flowers, Second Edition.

 For those just getting started with flowers, The Flower Farmer provides a comprehensive guide to every aspect of small-scale commercial production.
 You will learn the best flowers to grow for your region and the most profitable flowers you can grow.
 You will get extensive advice on ecological production methods, including pest and weed control.
 You'll learn how to harvest and care for cut flowers.
 And you'll gain an understanding of the many potential markets for your flowers, which will help you determine where to focus your efforts.

 The author is a veteran flower farmer, having grown for florists, supermarkets, and farmers markets.
-She is also the editor and publisher of Growing for Market, a national journal for direct-market farmers, so she has perspective beyond her own experience about the flower business.
+She is also the founder of Growing for Market, a national journal for direct-market farmers, so she has perspective beyond her own experience about the flower business.

 The Flower Farmer is the first book every flower grower should read.